Subscribe now to NEHGS's journal of pilgrim genealogy and history

 The journal is published twice per year, in winter and summer.
 Each issue is approximately 100 pages plus an annual every-name index in summer.

-The result of an agreement with the Massachusetts Society of Mayflower Descendants (MSMD), the New England Historic Genealogical Society (NEHGS) will assume a ten-year stewardship of the venerable journal the Mayflower Descendant.
+The result of an agreement with the Massachusetts Society of Mayflower Descendants (MSMD), the New England Historic Genealogical Society (NEHGS) has assumed a ten-year stewardship of the venerable journal the Mayflower Descendant.

-- Further genealogical analysis of Pilgrim families in New England and their origins in England and Holland.
+- Further genealogical analysis of Pilgrim families in New England and their origins in England and the Netherlands.

-- Towns in Plymouth Colony, England, and Holland with which Pilgrims are associated (similar to items in The Great Migration Newsletter).
+- Towns in Plymouth Colony, England, and the Netherlands with which Pilgrims are associated (similar to items in The Great Migration Newsletter).

 - Genealogical summaries of families in eastern Massachusetts into which Mayflower descendants married, with which they were often associated, or which bore Pilgrim surnames.